ng-docs/angular-cn/aio/content/guide/upgrade-performance.md

 A few examples are:

 * You use Angular on specific routes only and you don't need it until/if a user visits such a route.

 * You use Angular for features that are only visible to specific types of users; for example, logged-in users, administrators, or VIP members.
   You don't need to load Angular until a user is authenticated.

 * You use Angular for a feature that is not critical for the initial rendering of the application and you can afford a small delay in favor of better initial load performance.

 ### Bootstrapping with `downgradeModule()`

 As you might have guessed, you don't need to change anything in the way you bootstrap your existing AngularJS application.
-Unlike `UpgradeModule`&mdash;which requires some extra steps&mdash; `downgradeModule()` is able to take care of bootstrapping the Angular module, as long as you provide the recipe.
+Unlike `UpgradeModule`—which requires some extra steps— `downgradeModule()` is able to take care of bootstrapping the Angular module, as long as you provide the recipe.

 In order to start using any `upgrade/static` APIs, you still need to load the Angular framework as you would in a normal Angular application.
 You can see how this can be done with SystemJS by following the instructions in the [Upgrade Setup](guide/upgrade-setup "Setup for Upgrading from AngularJS") guide, selectively copying code from the [QuickStart github repository](https://github.com/angular/quickstart).